-A couple of months ago I posted about a natural alternative to prescription medication for kids with ADD/ADHD.
-It was a blend of essential oils that my sister Dori used for her son Jed, an energetic 7-year-old who was failing in school and labeled a “problem child” by the public education system.
+A couple of months ago I posted about using essential oils as an alternative to prescription medication for kids with ADD/ADHD.
+My sister Dori has successfully used oils with her son Jed, an energetic 7-year-old who was failing in school and labeled a “problem child” by the public education system.

 Not only have essential oils helped turn Jed’s life around, it’s also touched the lives of thousands all over the world.
 I’ve come to realize it’s not just kids that deal with ADD/ADHD, but many, many adults suffer as well.